 #3 – To Help Replace Lost Income

-If you’re the breadwinner in your home, a premature death could be financially devastating to your family.
+If you’re the breadwinner in your home, a premature death could financially devastate your family.

-Perhaps you have 10, 20 or 30 years left in your working career.
+You may have 10, 20, or 30 years left in your career.
 Your family is probably counting on you to earn that money to help pay for food, the rent or mortgage, health care, and other bills.

 Scott Johnson, owner of WholevsTermLifeInsurance.com, put it this way:

-“An extended member of my own family passed away in middle age with not nearly enough life insurance to support his family.
+“An extended member of my family passed away in middle age with insufficient life insurance to support his family.
 Life was much more difficult for the survivors.
 The event is one of the reasons that I got into the insurance business.”

 LIMRA estimates that half of the households in America would feel the financial impact from the loss of their primary wage earner in a year or less, and 40% said they would feel the impact within 6 months!

-The best way to protect your family from loss of income is with a term life insurance policy.
+A term life insurance policy is the best way to protect your family from loss of income.

 While these are the three most common reasons to buy life insurance, I believe there are two more important (commonly overlooked) reasons I’d like to cover before we close.